tsani/jerrington.me/pages/about.md

 title: About
 ---

-My name is Jacob Errington.
 I've always been fascinated by magic.

 In the modern age, the closest thing we have to magic is programming.
 You have to learn the secret languages, passed down through generations, some